 Murghab

 At 3,618 meters on the Eastern Pamir plateau, Murghab is the highest town in Tajikistan and one of the most remote settlements in Central Asia.
 This Kyrgyz-majority frontier outpost sits where the Pamir Highway branches toward Kyrgyzstan, China, and the meteorite-formed Karakul Lake.
-A treeless high-altitude desert stretches in every direction, home to the world's largest population of Marco Polo sheep, snow leopards, and Kyrgyz nomads who still migrate with yak herds between seasonal pastures.
+A treeless high-altitude desert stretches in every direction, home to one of the world's largest populations of Marco Polo sheep, to snow leopards, and to Kyrgyz nomads who still migrate with yak herds between seasonal pastures.
 The silence of the plateau is broken only by marmot whistles and wind.

 Tours coming soon